rDr4g0n/ToDone-List/readme.md

 * make new timestamp box into a type
 	* create/load configs
 	* persist configs to localstorage
-* make localstorage interface safe and more flexible
-* local copy of roboto font with more faces
-* android-like notifications (when item added, deleted, etc) with undo option
+* android-like notifications (toasts) (when item added, deleted, etc) with undo option
+* break out color stuff from other style for easy swapping of light/dark theme
-* light and dark theme
+* dark theme - edit name input needs to be styled

 BUGS
-* frequently timestamps dont animate in in the proper order

 # V2 stuff
 * optimize render() (request animation frame? synchronize all renders?)